Attack Squadron Forty-Six

 VA-46 Clansmen A-4C Skyhawk BuNo 147806, AK-504, configured as a tanker off the USS Shangri-La, in-flight, circa 1964.
 Official U.S. Navy photo.

 1965 Clansman Skyhawk formation from top-bottom: BuNo 148445, AK-505, BuNo 147760, AK-503, BuNo 147748, NK-507, and BuNo 148532, NK-512.
 Naval Aviation News photo.

 Oct 1965 Clansman Skyhawk BuNo 148445, AK-505 flies alongside the USS Shangri La.
 Naval Aviation News Photo.

 1965: Clansman Skyhawk AK-510 and Gladiators Skyhawk AK-303 and AK-305 aboard the Shang as a line crewman trudges by with a string of tow-bars.
 Naval Aviation News.

-VA-46 "Greenie Board" in 1967 on board the USS Forrestal, 4 months prior to combat deployment and the subsequent shipboard fire.
+VA-46 "Greenie Board" created in spring 1967 by Dave Dollarhide on board the USS Forrestal, 4 months prior to combat deployment and the subsequent shipboard fire.
 The "Clansmen" were flying A-4Es.
 McCain and Saul show no landings since they had orders to VA-46, but had not yet reported.
 The "Greenie Board" represents the "grades" for the "Traps" (landings) by the VA-46 Pilots.
-Photograph from Captain Dave Dollarhide.
+Image provided by Dave Dollarhide.

 1967: A-4E 150065, Air Force Exchange Pilot, Bill Deans.
 Photo by Pete Taylor, provided by Dave Dollarhide.